-The Dubuque Metropolitan Area Transportation Study (DMATS) is a tri-state Metropolitan Planning Organization (MPO) located at the boundary intersections of the states of Iowa, Illinois, and Wisconsin.
-The 2020 population for the DMATS planning area was 82,623 with approximately 93.2% of the total population living in the Iowa portion of the region, 4.3% residing in Illinois, and 2.5% living in Wisconsin.
-The major transportation routes in, around, and through this area include US Highways 20, 52, 61, and 151.
-These major highways all come to a junction at the base of the Julien Dubuque Bridge over the Mississippi River.
+The Dubuque Metropolitan Area is a tri-state Metropolitan Planning Organization (MPO) located at the boundary intersections of the states of Iowa, Illinois and Wisconsin.
+The 2010 population for the Dubuque area was 81,073 with approximately 92.7% of the total population living in the Iowa portion of the region.
+The major transportation routes in, around and through this area include US Highways 20, 52, 61, and 151; all coming to a junction at the base of the Julien Dubuque Bridge over the Mississippi River.

 Dubuque is Iowa's oldest city and is among the oldest settlements west of the Mississippi River.
 Dubuque's early economy developed around lead mining, trading, and river transportation.
-Over time, the area added a rail transportation center where major railroad companies converged on the banks of the Mississippi River for easier distribution of product.
-Highway transportation followed and developed into the major mode of transportation in the area.
-Today the area continues to improve quality of life by expanding the region's bicycle and pedestrian network, improving access to public transit, and creating a modern and efficient freight transportation system.
+Over time, the area added a rail transportation center where major railroad companies converged on the Mississippi River banks for easier distribution of product.
+Highway transportation followed and developed into the major form of transportation in the area.
+Today the area continues improve quality of life by expanding the region's bicycle and pedestrian network, improving access to public transit, and creating a modern and efficient freight transportation system.
 Figure 1 maps the DMATS planning area.